-The New York Ride & Retreat is a fully-supported ride, fundraiser, and community experience for people of all cycling levels and ages.
-Spanning Labor Day Weekend and based at Isabella Freedman Jewish Retreat Center, guests enjoy delicious, kosher, farm-to-table food, engaging educational workshops, fun outdoor activities, and two days of cycling around the beautiful Berkshires.
+Ride for a great cause!
+Join us for a fully-supported ride and community experience over Labor Day Weekend.
+People of all cycling levels and ages are welcome.
+Enjoy delicious, kosher, farm-to-table food, an inspiring Shabbat, engaging educational workshops, fun outdoor activities, and two days of cycling around the beautiful Berkshires.

 We plan rest stops every 15-20 miles along all routes.
 Each rest stop has a variety of snacks, typically including energy bars, granola, potato chips, and fruit, as well as water and energy drinks.
 We strive to provide organic and healthy snacks while recognizing the need for high-energy food for cycling.
 Each rest stop has shade and restrooms.
 One or two rest stops serve as a lunch stop, which also includes sandwiches and other food.
 All food and snacks served on the Ride are kosher.

 Both Sunday and Monday routes are loops starting and ending at Isabella Freedman.
 Enjoy great food, drinks, music, and more at our incredible celebratory finish!

 New this year: Family Ride

 For the first time in NY Ride history, we will also be doing a Family Ride for children ages 5-11 on Sunday (September 2) of the Ride.
 This will be on a rail trail, with options to ride anywhere from 0-14 miles.
 Children are not required to fundraise.
 For more info, email email@example.com.

 - All kids must be accompanied by an adult (parents can sign a waiver designating a non-riding adult if both parents want to ride)

 - The adult must have a car and is responsible for driving to the starting location and back to Isabella Freedman post-ride